nblue2016/nblue-core/README.md

 ```

 ### aq
-aq is a class, it can package a value or function to return a Promise.
-You can see following example to learn its main usage, for more details, please see the [document](https://github.com/nblue2016/nblue/blob/master/doc/aq.md) by link
+**aq** is a static class, it can package a value or function to return a Promise.
+You can see following example to learn main usage about it, for more details, please see the [document](https://github.com/nblue2016/nblue/blob/master/doc/aq.md) by link

 ``` javascript
 const aq = require('nblue').aq